TDPS-Mihotel/teamwork/Zenhub.md

 ## Tutorial on using Zenhub

-### Workspace
+### PipeLines
-- ZenHub Workspaces are built using GitHub repositories.
-When a Workspace is created, each "card" on the Board represents a **GitHub Issue or Pull Request**.
+- ZenHub Pipelines are built using GitHub repositories.
+When a **Pipeline** is created, each "card" on the Board represents a **GitHub Issue or Pull Request**.
-- Move the cursor onto the **Workspace region** and slide the mouse wheel to **look through the tasks**.
+- Move the cursor onto the **Pipeline** and slide the mouse wheel to **look through the tasks**.
+- The level four subtitle below are all introducing different pipelines.

+❗️**The relationship between Pipeline and card is: each card represents an issue; Pipelines consist of cards**.

 #### New Issues
-This workspace is created for **Newly created Issues** which requires to be done.
+This pipeline is created for **Newly created Issues** which requires to be done.

 ![](Tutorial_Zenhub/NewIssues.png)